-South African Supreme Court of Appeal Confirms Principle of ‘Constitutional Damages’ for Homeless People Whose Property is Destroyed by State
+South African Supreme Court of Appeal Confirms Remedy of ‘Constitutional Damages’ for Homeless People Whose Property is Destroyed by State

 The facts of the two cases are similar.
 In Tswelopele, officials from the City of Tshwane Metropolitan Municipality (Tshwane) evicted approximately 100 occupiers from their homes on a vacant piece of land in a Pretoria suburb.
 Having evicted the occupiers without a constitutionally-required eviction order, the Tshwane officials torched the occupiers’ shacks.
 On appeal to the SCA, Tshwane conceded that the eviction had been unlawful.
 This left the Court to decide an appropriate remedy for the former occupiers whose homes had been destroyed by the officials.
 In a sensitive judgment that is highly critical of the officials’ callous actions, the SCA concluded that traditional remedies, including criminal and delictual, would not vindicate the occupiers’ losses.
 Turning to the common law remedy of the mandament van spolie, the Court noted that a spoliation order is a preliminary possessory remedy for the restoration of the specified property and underscored that it cannot be granted if the property at issue has ceased to exist.
 But, mindful of the requirement – established in cases such as Fose v Minister for Safety and Security – for relief to vindicate constitutional rights, the SCA proceeded to order a constitutional remedy for the former occupiers, requiring Tshwane to construct new shelters for the applicants.